po1sigala/live/02-Lesson-Plans/Part-Time/17-Week_CS/README.md

 ## Career Connection

-* Remind students that related Career Services material can be found in the [Career Connection folder](../../../01-Class-Content/17-CS/04-Career-Connection/README.md).
+* Remind students that related Career services material can be found in the [Career Connection folder](../../../01-Class-Content/17-CS/04-Career-Connection/README.md).

-* If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).
+* If you'd like more information on Career services, visit the [Career services resources page](http://bit.ly/CodingCS).

 ## Heads-Up